Choosing a CMS: WordPress vs HubSpot

 Blogging should be a massive part of your B2B marketing strategy.
 The ability to post useful, relevant content on your website not only offers you an opportunity to position yourself as a thought leader within your industry, but also provides SEO value.
 Both HubSpot and WordPress offer blogging capabilities, but there are key differences in each.

 For years now, WordPress has been one of the main players in B2B blogging.
-Not only did it originate as a blogging platform, but it apparently powers 30% of websites on the internet - a staggering amount.
+Not only did it originate as a blogging platform, but it apparently powers 35% of websites on the Internet - a staggering amount.
 Once you’ve chosen your theme, posting your blogs is simple: write, upload, schedule.
 The only issue with WordPress is that getting your content out there to be found can be tricky without the addition of plugins - you have to share the latest blog posts on social media or via email using additional software in order to broaden your audience.

 HubSpot’s blogging functionality is similar to WordPress, with the additional bonus of being able to import Google Docs straight into their composer.
 You can create posts with images, CTAs and useful links, and schedule posts for specific dates and time zones.
 HubSpot also boasts advanced reporting software in the tool, so that once your blog has been posted, you can view detailed metrics about how it is performing.
 Boosting your content via social media and email marketing is also a breeze within HubSpot, as you can set up automated posting for each on an instant, weekly, and monthly basis if you want.